lehner-lab/DiMSum/docs/INSTALLATION.md

 export PATH=EXTERNAL_BINARY_DIRECTORY:$PATH
 ```

-## Installing DiMSum
+## Installing DiMSum from GitHub

-Before installing DiMSum, please ensure that the required [software dependencies](#installing-dimsum-dependencies) are available.
+Before installing DiMSum from GitHub, please ensure that the required [software dependencies](#installing-dimsum-dependencies) are available.

 Firstly, clone the DiMSum repository:
 ```